leather goods from Vermont cows

 I source hides from farmers and butchers around Vermont.
 They're transformed into vegetable tanned leather by the Meyer family at Pergamena, in New York’s Hudson Valley where they use an environmentally safe chestnut-based tanning solution, and methods that have been passed through their family for 400 years.
 On my workbench, I design, cut, stitch, and rivet.
 Old saddlery makes the best straps.

 Rhubarb was the first cow who warmed me up while learning to milk on winter mornings at Farm and Wilderness in Plymouth, VT.
 Sitting on stools with a cow between us, my sweetheart, Michael and I hatched ideas for our homesteading trials.
 In 2012, we rented a barn, home, and pastures on a former dairy farm in our hometown.
 We raised sheep and broiler chickens, produced wool blankets and a hearty garden on a farm which soon grew into Philo Ridge Farm.
 In 2017, we moved to a quiet homestead, trading life with animals for life with perennial fruits, flowers, and adaptable workshop spaces.
+We live in Charlotte, Vermont with our daughter, Ellery Jeanne, who was born in 2018.

-I moonlight with leathercraft, and spend days at Shelburne Farms where I coordinate the Farm-Based Education Network and co-chair the Vermont Farm to Plate Network's Agritourism Task Force.
+I moonlight with leathercraft, and spend days at Shelburne Farms where I coordinate the Farm-Based Education Network

 - Vera Simon-Nobes